prezaeeb/LLM-Location-Detector/README.md

 This project demonstrates the practical application of **LLMs** and **APIs** to solve a real-world problem.
 Using Python, the script communicates with a generative AI model to intelligently extract a specific location from a natural language query.
 It leverages **JSON** to receive the structured geospatial data, which is then used by the **Folium library for geospatial data visualization**.
 The final output is an interactive map that accurately plots the location, showcasing the power of combining AI with data visualization techniques.

+<h3>ETL (Extract, Transform, Load) Process</h3>
+This script follows a classic ETL pattern, albeit in a simplified form.

+ - **Extract:** The process begins by extracting the raw, unstructured data from the user query.

+- **Transform:** This is the core logical step.
+The script sends the extracted text to the LLM, which transforms the natural language into a structured JSON object containing the name and coordinates.
+This step standardizes the data into a usable format.

+- **Load:** Finally, the structured data is loaded into the folium library.
+The script then uses this data to plot the location on a map, saving the final result as an HTML file for easy viewing.

 <h3>Code Description</h3>
 This Python script demonstrates how to leverage a large language model (LLM) to extract a specific geographic location from a text query and then plot that location on an interactive map.
 It combines the power of AI with a practical data visualization tool to turn a simple text prompt into a useful map.